Organization: City of Orange City, Florida

 Beginning pay for the new City Clerk will be competitive and negotiable.
 An excellent benefits package is provided including the Florida State retirement system and City paid employee health insurance.
 City residency is not required.
 The Council is prepared to provide reasonable moving assistance.

 The recruitment will remain open until filled.
 The City is anxious to fill the position.
-A first review of resumes is scheduled for 09/02/22.
 Interested parties are encouraged to e-mail a detailed resume with a cover letter and salary expectations without delay to:

 Robert E. Slavin or Barbara Lipscomb